 A Change.org petition is also calling for the TGA to abandon the proposed ban on poppers and instead “regulate the substance for safe use” by receptive sexual partners.

 “Poppers are not a drug of dependance or addiction and result in little harm,” activist Steve Spencer wrote in the petition.

 “The TGA has proven capable of regulating Viagra (a comparably dangerous substance) for the benefit of active partners.”

 The TGA is accepting public submissions into their interim report on rescheduling Amyl until October 10.
 Submissions can be made here.

-A similar ban was considered in the United Kingdom but rejected by the government in 2016 after an advisory body found the use of poppers was “not seen to be capable of having harmful effects sufficient to constitute a societal problem.”
+The United Kingdom considered a similar ban in 2016.
+However, the government rejected the idea after an advisory body found the use of poppers incapable of ‘harmful effects sufficient to constitute a societal problem’.

 For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.